MPOrtiz/MPOrtiz/README.md

 🎓 I hold a Bachelor’s degree in Industrial Engineering and recently graduated from a Data Science bootcamp, where I applied machine learning models to real-world business challenges.

-🛠️ Mis habilidades incluyen:
+🛠️ My skill set includes:

-Programación con Python y SQL
+*Programming with Python and SQL

-Análisis y visualización con Power BI, Excel, Tableau
+*Data analysis and visualization using Power BI, Excel, and Tableau

-Modelado con Scikit-learn, pandas, statsmodels
+*Modeling with Scikit-learn, pandas, and statsmodels

-Métodos como EDA, A/B testing, Feature Engineering, y más.
+*Techniques such as EDA, A/B testing, Feature Engineering, and more

 🌍 I thrive in cross-functional teams, love translating technical results for non-technical audiences, and always seek opportunities to drive meaningful impact and continuous improvement.